 Set up a fan to blow cool air in your face while you play in virtual reality.
 A fan reduces nausea while playing and makes playing in VR more immersive.
-A fan can also help you keep track of your orientation as well because a fan blowing on you means you are facing forwards.
+A fan can also help you keep track of your orientation because a fan blowing on you means you are facing forward.

 Buy On-Ear or In-Ear Headphones